chrekh/puppet-sudo/README.md

 Installs and configures sudo.

-This modules can setup most features described in sudoers(5), both in one main files, and in separate files located in a includedir (/etc/sudoers.d)
+This modules can configure most features described in sudoers(5), both in one main files, and in separate files located in a includedir (/etc/sudoers.d)

+## Todo

+There still remains some work to do before this can be used in production environments.
+Use this only for testing it.
+I appreciate suggestions for improvements (preferably by pull requests)

+Since the most important method for controlling this module is with the quite complex hash $sudo::conf the datastructure needs to be documented a lot more.
+For now it's mainly documented by example.

+The datastructure for $sudo::conf might also need some redesigning.

 ## Usage